TritonSE/onboarding/writeup/part-0/0-2-Fork.md

    npm start
    ```

-If the frontend is running correctly, your browser should open and display the homepage of our todo app.
+If the frontend is running correctly, your browser should open and display the Home page of our todo app.

-If the backend is running correctly, you should see the following output in your command prompt:
+If the backend is running correctly, you should see output like the following in your command prompt:

 ```
 > backend@1.0.0 start